Visiting this week? The Gallery is open from 10 AM to 4 PM on Wednesday, December 31 and closed on Thursday, January 1. Find out more »

 Every tour includes a comprehensive Teacher Study Guide, which features background information about the artist(s) and the exhibition that your class will explore, as well as pre- and post-tour activities.
 It is essential to prepare your group for their visit using the Teacher Study Guide, available here »

-Registration for the Gallery’s Fall/Winter 2025–26 School Programs opens on Monday, August 25, 2025, at 9 AM.
+Registration for the Gallery’s Winter/Spring 2026 School Programs opens on Wednesday, January 14, 2026 at 3:30 PM.
 Space is limited, and sessions fill up quickly, so please book early to ensure your spot.

 Schools Programs Exhibition Schedule: